The ‘Honourable’ East India Company (1600-1857)

-As a point of interest, contrary to what is currently being propagated widely in the U.K. in 2007, even when the 1833 Act outlawing the owning of slaves was enacted, this only covered the West Indies.
-While Stamford Raffles, an interesting Company man, without authority in the early 1820s freed the Company slaves at Fort Malborough, in Sumatra and fought for abolition, this was not necessarily the Company line.
+As a point of interest, contrary to what was being propagated widely in the U.K. in 2007, even when the 1833 Act outlawing the owning of slaves was enacted, this only covered the West Indies.
+While Stamford Raffles, an interesting Company man, without authority in the early 1820s freed the Company slaves at Fort Marlborough, in Sumatra and fought for abolition, this was not necessarily the Company line.
 In fact, although slavery had not had blanket support for a long time, the H.E.I.C.’s 1833 charter only required more restrictions.
 It was a full ten years on, in 1843, that slavery in Company administered territory was abolished!

 The Company’s Maritime Service